XRPLF/xrpl-dev-portal/content/tutorials/core-ledger/create-custom-transactors.md

 ### 2. Add a `preclaim` function.

-The `preclaim` functions checks for errors that require viewing information on the ledger.
+The `preclaim` function checks for errors that require viewing information on the current ledger.

 - `PreclaimContext` has a read-only view of the ledger.
-- This function incurs fees.
+- If this step returns a result code of `tesSUCCESS` or any `tec` result, the transaction can be queued and broadcast to peers.

 ```c++
 CreateCheck::preclaim(PreclaimContext const& ctx)